md-adil/browser-storage/README.md

 // setting value
 config.name = "Hello"
-// By default it save data to the cache only and update/serialize data in next event loop.
+// it will save the data to the cache only and serialize / update to localStorage in next loop.

 // getting value
 config.name // "hello"
-// you can get config.name again and again it won't request to storage or deserialize,
+// you can get config.name again and again it won't request to localStorage or deserialize,
 // instead it will get data from the cache only.

 [...Store.keys(config)] // ["name"]